-Stomach pain goes to gastroenterology, headaches go to neurology and so on. at first glance this seems like a convenient way to manage patients, but oftentimes the system falls apart.
+Stomach pain goes to gastroenterology, headaches go to neurology and so on. at first glance, this seems like a convenient way to manage patients, but oftentimes the system falls apart.

-For example the person with stomach pain might also be dealing with severe anxiety something that a gastroenterologist might not be thinking about or feel comfortable managing.
+For example, the person with stomach pain might also be dealing with severe anxiety something that a gastroenterologist might not be thinking about or feel comfortable managing.

 This approach also misses important opportunities, because the absence of disease isn't the same as maximizing a person's wellness.

-For example a person might not have hypertension or diabetes, but they'd still benefit from a better diet and stress reduction habits.
+For example, a person might not have hypertension or diabetes, but they'd still benefit from a better diet and stress reduction habits.

-Both of which are strongly tied to well-being and happiness for years to come philosophically osteopathic physicians are trained to see their role as optimizing individual health and not just eliminating disease.
+Both of which are strongly tied to well-being and happiness for years to come philosophically osteopathic physicians are trained to see their role as optimizing individual health and not just eliminating the disease.